Car Parks Consultation FAQs

 14) Will there be any disruption in the car parks?

-Installation work will be minimal, and disruption will be reduced to a bare minimum where possible.
-Small periods of disruption may be required at sites where improvement work is identified to benefit the customer experience, which will be communicated to its users.
+Following the decision to adopt a new operating model, installation work will be minimal, and disruption will be reduced to a bare minimum where possible.
+Small periods of disruption may be required at sites where improvement work is identified to benefit the customer experience, which will be well communicated to its users.

 15) Why is Watton included in the new charging model when it wasn't recommended for charging in the consultant's initial draft report?

 The original consultant recommendation from Parking Matters was driven by two core aims; to generate income from Breckland's car parks to remove the cost burden from council taxpayers; and to introduce a system of managing car parking that will improve the availability of spaces across the district to support footfall on our high streets.
 Their recommendation included charging from the first minute.
-It did not include an hour of free parking, extended free periods on market days, free event day parking, extended disabled allowances, or a permit system for residents and town centre workers.
-Breckland Council pushed back on the initial recommendation with the central aim of shaping a fair solution that meets both objectives.
+It did not include any free periods, free event day parking, extended disabled allowances, or a permit system.
+Breckland Council pushed back on the initial recommendation with the central aim of shaping a fairer parking proposal that meets both objectives.

-This fair approach is based on car park users paying for spaces when they use them, rather than Breckland Council taxpayers subsidising car parking.
-In this spirit of fairness, the new charging model will apply to all market towns.
+This fairer proposal is based on car park users paying for spaces when they use them, rather than Breckland Council taxpayers subsidising car parking.
+In this spirit of fairness, the proposed new charging model should apply to all market towns.

-Given the importance of public parking provision to our market towns, and Breckland Council's understanding of the financial pressures that many residents and businesses face across the district, it would be irresponsible for the council to seek public opinion on such a major issue, without having first developed a detailed solution to the problem.
-Now that Breckland's Cabinet has voted to move forward with a new parking model, we can move towards a period of consultation on these proposals, by being honest and transparent with residents and businesses on the options and solutions available, ensuring that the parking system that we end up with in late 2025 truly meets the needs of everyone involved.
+Given the importance of public parking provision to our market towns, and Breckland Council's understanding of the financial pressures that many residents and businesses face across the district, it would have been irresponsible for the council to seek public opinion on such a major issue, without having first developed a detailed proposed solution to the problem.
+Following Breckland's Cabinet vote to explore a new charged parking model, we held a six-week period of consultation through which consultees submitted their views online, at public engagement sessions, or in paper via their local libraries.

 17) Will Breckland be measuring the impact on town centre businesses?